PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Menus are nothing more than buttons that live in a menu-bar.
 When you click on a menu item, you get back a "button" with that menu item's text, just as you would had that text been on a button.

 Menu's are defined separately from the GUI form.
 To add one to your form, simply insert sg.Menu(menu_layout).
-The meny definition is a list of menu choices and submenus.
+The menu definition is a list of menu choices and submenus.
 They are a list of lists.
 Copy the Recipe and play with it.
-You'll eventualy get when you're looking for.
+You'll eventually get when you're looking for.

 If you double click the dashed line at the top of the list of choices, that menu will tear off and become a floating toolbar.
 How cool!